 12 national parks you’ve never heard of

-But being the second largest state in the country, you can bet there are a few beauties that have slipped under the radar.
+Being the second largest state in the country, you can bet there are a few beauties that have slipped under the radar.

 1. Wooroonooran National Park

-- Cool down at the Babinda Boulders, where the crystal waters of Babinda Creek weave their way between huge boulders to create large swimming pools.
+For a less strenuous day out, cool down at the Babinda Boulders, where the crystal waters of Babinda Creek weave their way between huge boulders to create large swimming pools.

 2. Mount Hypipamee National Park